expertasolutions/AzDo.VstsDashboard/CurrentReleaseNotes.md

   - Add Build Pipeline Reference Status by Pipeline
   - Initial loading show data once everythings is load (Build & Release data)

-- ### Other changes
+- ### Un Issued changes

+  - ***Globally***:
     - Move 'Duration' field on the same line of pipeline 'start time'
     - Review columns width on 'Summary' and 'All Runs' views
-  - Rename 'Failure/Partial on top' 'Cancelled/Failed/Partial on top'
     - Interval change from 10sec to 7.5sec

+  - On '***Summary***' view':
+    - 'Failure/Partial on top' dropdownlist has been renamed to 'Cancelled/Failed/Partial on top'
-  - In 'Summary' view, sometime Pipeline wasn't properly showed on top when in 'Pending/Running' status
+    - Fix the problems of Pipeline wasn't properly showed on top when in 'Pending/Running' status

+  - On '***All Runs***' view:
+    - Add the link to the Build Definition Reference

 #### All these issues are part of the milestone [Delivery-20April-01](https://github.com/expertasolutions/VstsDashboard/milestone/2)